 The average cost of a liability-only Progressive auto policy in Massachusetts is $172 per month.** Rates vary based on your driving history, zip code, and coverage selection.

 Do you offer any discounts in Massachusetts to lower my insurance?

 Progressive offers many discount opportunities to attain cheaper car insurance in Massachusetts, including:

 - Continuous insurance

 Massachusetts permits you to exclude driving-age family members from your policy if they don’t operate your vehicle, but you’ll need to submit an “exclusion form” to your insurer.

-Boston is famous for traffic tie-ups, but, if you break well, you could earn a discount for safe driving with Progressive's Snapshot®
+Boston is famous for traffic tie-ups, but, if you brake well, you could earn a discount for safe driving with Progressive's Snapshot®.

 Massachusetts doesn’t allow insurance companies to use your credit score in determining your auto insurance rate.

 We'll ask the questions, you choose the coverages.

 A licensed representative will guide you through the process.